pranayjoshi/snapper/README.md

 1. Clone the repository: `git clone https://github.com/pranayjoshi/snapper.git`
 2. Navigate into the directory: `cd snapper`
-3. Install the dependencies: `npm install`
+3. Start the server: `make run`
-4. Start the server: `npm start`
+4. Login or sign up and enjoy the platform :)

 ## Contributing